Wreaths and crowns in antiquity: Function

-According to the Deipnosophistae, it was the god Dionysus that introduced the practice of wearing wreaths at symposia; he had worn an ivy wreath to ward off the ill-effects of drinking wine.
+According to the Deipnosophistae, the god Dionysus is who introduced the practice of wearing wreaths at symposia; he had worn an ivy wreath to ward off the ill-effects of drinking wine.
 Wreaths of roses, violets, or myrtle leaves were also appropriate to be worn by symposiasts.
 The vessels from which wine was distributed to the attendees were themselves wreathed.
 According to Petronius's Satyricon, even the hands and feet of symposiasts might be wreathed.
 A wreath might be left as a token of love on the door of the object of one's affections on the night-time ritual procession that followed (a komos), as in the Palatine Anthology and in the work of Theocritus.

 Wreaths were also worn in preparation for war; artistic representations might show both victors and vanquished wearing wreaths.
 According to Herodotus's Histories, the Spartans wreathed themselves in preparation for battle.
 Wreaths as the prize of victory in athletic competitions were comparable to the awarding wreaths for military accomplishments, as at a Roman triumph.
 From the Hellenistic period onwards, wreaths had become a prestigious and established awards for merit and virtue in the polis.